Equational Axioms for Expected Value Operators: Abstract

 \section{Abstract}

-An equational axiomatisation of probability functions for one-dimensional event spaces in the language of signed meadows is expanded with conditional values and configurations.
-Assuming the presence of a probability function, equational axioms are provided for expectation value, variance, covariance, and correlation squared, each for conditional values, and for expected utility of configurations.
-Finite support summation is introduced as a binding operator on meadows which simplifies formulating requirements on probability mass functions with finite support.
-Conditional values are related to probability mass functions and to random variables.
-The definitions are reconsidered in a higher dimensional setting. ~\ Now notice that $\sum_{y}^\star t(0,y)=1$, $\sum_{y}^\star t(1,y)=0$, and if $x\neq 0 \wedge x \neq 1$, $\sum_{y}^\star t(x,y)=0$.
-It follows that
+An equational axiomatisation of probability functions for one-dimensional event spaces in the language of signed meadows is expanded with conditional values.
+Conditional values constitute a so-called signed vector meadow.
+In the presence of a probability function, equational axioms are provided for expected value, variance, covariance, and correlation squared, each defined for conditional values.